tsaelinh/191-tiffanywong/basic-commits/README.md

 nothing added to commit but untracked files present (use "git add" to track)

 6. How does git status look like now?

+tsaelinh:basic-commits tsaelinh$ git add --all tsaelinh:basic-commits tsaelinh$ git status
+On branch master
+Your branch is up to date with 'origin/master'.

+Changes to be committed:
+  (use "git reset HEAD <file>..." to unstage)

+	modified:   README.md
+	new file:   test.txt

+8. How does git status look like now?